 Live Transcoding

-The real-time conversion of a video stream into multiple resolutions and bitrates for adaptive streaming and broader device compatibility.
+The real-time video stream conversion into multiple resolutions and bitrates for adaptive streaming and broader device compatibility.

 Live Streaming Software

-Applications like OBS Studio, Streamlabs, or XSplit used to capture, encode, and manage live broadcasts.
+Applications like OBS Studio, Streamlabs, or XSplit capture, encode, and manage live broadcasts.

 Live Feed

-The raw input from a camera or microphone being sent to the live stream.
+The raw input from a camera or microphone is sent to the live stream.
 It can also refer to satellite feeds used in large-scale broadcasts.

 Live Q&A